The Surprising Health Bonus of Caregiving

 If you are a caregiver—or know one—these smart strategies could help harness this advantage.

-“I tell caregivers that taking some time off will improve their own health and well-being, so that they can continue taking wonderful care of their loved ones,” Rabins says.
-Among the proven benefits:
+“Making sure to take some time off is crucial for caregivers — it helps maintain their health and provides an emotional break so that they can continue taking wonderful care of their loved ones,” Samus says.

 - Better blood pressure.
 Getting away to do something pleasant was shown to reduce blood pressure in one caregiver study.
 That’s especially notable because caregivers may be at risk for high blood pressure.